extant1/training/README.md

 If this is your first time on the training server be sure to run the gm command:

 			/gm <password>

+__WARNING: Using the 'newplayer' command will set all of your crafting, combat, and minor skills to 100.
+This will in turn give you the Steam Achievements for those skills without earning them.__

 Then open your console using 'Ctrl + ~' and type 'newplayer' without the quotes.
 This will set all your skills and alignment to maximum.